kaycebasques/technicalwriting.dev/data/embeddings.rst

 latent space, you find the embedding for ``queen`` nearby.
 In other words, embeddings can represent semantic relationships in ways that feel intuitive to us humans.
 If you asked a human "what's the female equivalent of a king?" that human would probably answer "queen", the same answer we get from embeddings.
+For more explanation of the underlying theories, see `Distributional semantics <https://en.m.wikipedia.org/wiki/Distributional_semantics>`.

 The 2D map analogy was a nice stepping stone for building intuition but now we need to cast it aside, because embeddings operate in hundreds or thousands